-The Company's wholly-owned subsidiary, Minco China, held nine exploration permits in the Longnan region in the south of Gansu Province in China during 2014.
+The Company's wholly-owned subsidiary, Minco China, held nine exploration permits in the Longnan region in the south of Gansu Province in China during 2015.
 The Longnan region is within the southwest Qinling gold field.
 The Longnan region consists of three projects according to their geographic distribution, type and potential of mineralization.

-Yejiaba: Includes four exploration permits along a regional structural belt parallel to the Yangshan gold belt.
+- Yejiaba: Includes four exploration permits along a regional structural belt parallel to the Yangshan gold belt.
 The potential in this area is for polymetallic mineralization (gold-silver-iron-lead-zinc).
-The Company completed the NI 43-101 compliant technical report (refer to above) on

-Yejiaba Project, which is available on SEDAR.

-Yangshan: Includes four remaining exploration permits located in the northeast extension of the permit during 2014.

-Yangshan gold belt and its adjacent area.
-The Company decided to abandon one exploration belt.
+The Company completed the NI 43-101 compliant technical report (refer to above) on Yejiaba Project, which is available on SEDAR. - Yangshan: Includes four remaining exploration permits located in the northeast extension of the Yangshan gold belt and its adjacent area. - Xicheng East: Includes one exploration permit for the east extension of the Xicheng Pb-Zn mineralization belt.
 The potential in this area is for polymetallic mineralization (gold-silver-lead-zinc).